billpg/HashBack/README.md

 The BASE64 encoded block must be a single string with no spaces or end-of-line characters and must include the trailing `=` characters per the rules of BASE64.
 (The examples in this document split the string into multiple lines for clarity.)
 The bytes inside the BASE64 block are the UTF-8 representation of a JSON object with the properties listed below.
 All are required and the values are string type unless otherwise noted.

+- `Version`
+  - A string indicating the version of this exchange in use.
+  - This version is indicated by the string `"BILLPG_DRAFT_4.0"`.
 - `Host`
   - The full domain name of the server being called in this request.
   - Because load balancers and CDN systems might modify the `Host:` header, a copy is included here so there's no doubt exactly which string was used in the verification hash.